What is Buying Power?

-In the financial world, the phrase "buying power" has two meanings.
-One is the amount of inflation.a person can use to invest in securities (and that can include the investor borrows in order to buy securities).
+In the financial world, the phrase 'buying power' has two meanings.
+One is the amount of money a person can use to invest in securities (and that can include money the investor borrows in order to buy securities).
 The other more common definition is the quantity of goods or services that a dollar can buy.
-A decrease in buying power is called
+A decrease in buying power is called inflation.

 Let's assume that $1 bought 1.50 gallons of gas in 1987.
 Today, $1 buys about 0.50 gallons.
 This is an example of the change in the buying power of the American dollar.

-Buying power has a significant effect on returns and decisions.
-Let’s assume that you invest $1,000 in a one-year XYZ Company .
-If the yields 5%, then at the end of the you collect $1,050.
+Buying power has a significant effect on investment returns and decisions.
+Let’s assume that you invest $1,000 in a one-year XYZ Company bond.
+If the bond yields 5%, then at the end of the year you will collect $1,050.
 Your 5% return may not be as good as it looks, however, if your buying power decreases 4% during the year.
 Your real return is actually 1%.
-Some securities, such as Treasury Inflation-Protected Securities (TIPS), tie their and coupon payments to changes in buying power (the CPI) in order to compensate the investor for .
+Some securities, such as Treasury Inflation-Protected Securities (TIPS), tie their principal and coupon payments to changes in buying power (the CPI) in order to compensate the investor for inflation.

 Buying power can also distort a company’s financial performance.
-For example, a company that reports high growth during a period of rising could be misleading shareholders if those were the result of inflationary pressure rather than managerial skill.
-For this reason, many use inflation information to "deflate" or adjust certain financial measures so that they can compare them accurately over time.
-Inflation can also influence a company’s choices in methods.
-For example, in a rising cost environment, a company may be tempted to use the FIFO method in order to increase paper profits; in a falling cost environment, LIFO may be better.
+For example, a company that reports high revenue growth during a period of rising inflation could be misleading shareholders if those revenues were the result of inflationary pressure rather than managerial skill.
+For this reason, many analysts use inflation information to 'deflate' or adjust certain financial measures so that they can compare them accurately over time.
+Inflation can also influence a company’s choices in accounting methods.
+For example, in a rising cost environment, a company may be tempted to use the FIFO inventory method in order to increase paper profits; in a falling cost environment, LIFO may be better.

 Because the Federal Reserve’s job is to maintain long-term economic prosperity through the execution of monetary policy, it takes a keen interest in buying power when deciding whether to raise or lower the federal funds rate.
 This is one reason some analysts consider inflation a measure of the effectiveness of certain government policies.

 Contracts and other obligations involving payments over time often consider buying power.
-For example, many labor contracts tie wage adjustments to changes in the CPI, as do some , child , rent, royalty and other obligations affected by changes in buying power.
-People living off fixed are particularly affected by changes in buying power, and this is why the government usually adjusts checks and food stamps as well as the wages of federal employees and members of the military on a regular .
+For example, many labor contracts tie wage adjustments to changes in the CPI, as do some alimony, child support, rent, royalty and other obligations affected by changes in buying power.
+People living off fixed incomes are particularly affected by changes in buying power, and this is why the government usually adjusts social security checks and food stamps as well as the wages of federal employees and members of the military on a regular basis.